Steve Trout: Post-playing career

 Moloka'i High School in Hawaii hired Trout in March 2010 to be its head coach.
 Trout answered an ad in the local newspaper.

-He started the Chicago-based Trout Baseball Academy in 2015 and conducts baseball camps for children throughout the year.
+Trout started the Chicago-based Trout Baseball Academy in 2015 and conducted baseball camps for children.

-Trout recently co-wrote a children's illustration book called Loosey-Goosey Baseball that is available for purchase on his website.

-According to the Chicago Sun-Times in 2015, Trout sued a North Side baseball camp claiming the camp unlawfully used his name in the source code of their website for monetary gains.
+In 2016, Trout sued a Lincoln Park baseball camp claiming the camp unlawfully used his name in the source code of their website for monetary gains.